Wild Florida Photo - Caracara cheriway

 U.S. Threatened species

 The habitats of the crested caracara are the prairies and palm groves in the south central peninsula of Florida, mostly north and west of Lake Okeechobee.
-Caracara cheriway is also a permanent resident of Texas and southern Arizona, ranging into central and south America as far as the Amazon River area of Brazil.
+Caracara plancus is also a permanent resident of Texas and southern Arizona, ranging into central and south America as far as the Amazon River area of Brazil.

 Appearing like a long-legged hawk, the behavior is much like vultures, which caracara often associate with.
 Perching on posts and in trees, caracara will also walk and run on the ground feeding on carrion and small animals.
 They sometimes hunt in pairs.